 It’s that time of year again.

-Even in the middle of a COVID-19 world, a new crop of seminary students here at RTS-Charlotte has already begun the grueling month-long experience of Summer Greek.
+A wonderful new crop of seminary students has arrived here at RTS-Charlotte and today they begin the grueling month-long experience of Summer Greek.
 And, like all seminary students before them, they will begin to ask the question of why studying these ancient languages even matters.
 After all, a few years after graduation all will be forgotten.
 In the midst of a busy pastoral life, who could possibly maintain proficiency in the languages?

 As a result of these questions, some students decide (very early on) that the biblical languages are just something to be endured.
 They are like a hazing ritual at a college fraternity.
 No one likes it, but you have to go through it to be in the club.
 And then it will be over.